FrejaAmalie/2022_January/README.md

 ### Stellar Population Synthesis (SPS) templates

 ############################################

+Needs to be insalled in ppxf/sps_models/ since ppxf is not distributing the templates anymore.
+The SPS model files are available this [[GitHub page](https://github.com/micappe/ppxf_data)].

 I have Used the Emiles SPS library for my fitting:
 The [E-MILES](http://miles.iac.es/) SPS model templates by [Vazdekis et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.463.3409V) with Padova isochrones and Salpeter IMF.